About Everybody Writes

 - Exploring writing across the curriculum

-An Everybody Writes project could involve staging the discovery of dinosaur bones in the playground to trigger a whole-school newspaper writing project, running a series of after-school workshops for parents and children to write and illustrate a family history book, or setting up a lunchtime blogging club to track the progress of a favourite football team in the Premier League.
+An Everybody Writes project could involve: staging an alien landing in the playground to inspire sci-fi writing; running a series of after-school workshops for parents and children to write and illustrate a family cookbook; or setting up a lunchtime blogging club to track the progress of a favourite Premier League football team.